The classic French Military kite is still made from time to time by box kite and ham-radio enthusiasts around the world.

 Some people have called this design a cross between a Diamond and a Box kite, since the 2 'wings' do look just like the 2 halves of a Diamond.
 In between these 2 wings is a simple 2-celled triangular box kite.

 This design is also known as the Pilot Kite.
 The term 'French Rescue' pops up as well.

 Actually, there's a bit more involved in making such a triangular design rigid, if you're making one from scratch.

-That's interesting since a simple square box kite has more sides, so you would think it would the more complex to brace!Names, Names, Names...
+That's interesting since a simple square box kite has more sides, so you would think it would the more complex to brace!
+Talking about simple home-made boxes...

 Now, you might have heard of the Conyne.
 This is a more general term for any box kite with wings, as far as I know.
 Of all the winged box kites, perhaps the Delta Conyne is the most popular.
 Instead of the 2 halves of a Diamond, it's the 2 halves of a Delta.
 At least, that is the way it looks from a distance.